Rajnicek returns to newspaper

-Rajnicek, who left her post as the editor of the DeForest Times-Tribune earlier this year to pursue a job in organic farming, will be temporarily acting as the paper’s associate editor/reporter until the 2020 season on the farm starts up.
+Rajnicek, who left her post earlier this year to pursue a job in organic farming, will be temporarily acting as the paper’s associate editor/reporter until the 2020 season on the farm starts up.
 She has spent the last several months working on a certified organic vegetable farm in Columbus.

 Before changing careers, Rajnicek was the editor of the DeForest Times for over a year.
 Previously she worked as a reporter at the Lodi Enterprise and Poynette Press.

-In addition to her duties at the Lodi Enterprise and Poynette Press, Rajnicek will also serve as the associate editor/reporter at the DeForest Times.
+In addition to her duties at the DeForest Times, Rajnicek will also serve as the associate editor/reporter at the Lodi Enterprise and Poynette Press.
 She looks forward to getting back into the communities.

 To reach Rajnicek, please email dttstaff@hngnews.com or call (608) 228-8208.